-Congress set to win Kolebira bypoll, Naman Vixcel Kongadi leading by over 7,000 votes
+Kolebira bypoll: Congress' Naman Bixal Kongari wins by 9658 votes

-Ranchi, Dec 23: The Congress is set to win the by-polls in Kolebira in Jharkhand.
-Congress' Naman Vixcel Kongadi was leading by around 7,000 votes after 13 rounds of counting.
+Ranchi, Dec 23: The Congress won the by-polls in Kolebira in Jharkhand.
+Congress candidate Naman Bixal Kongari won by 9658 votes.

 After 13 rounds of counting, Congress candidate got 27,132 votes while BJP candidate Basant Soreg was at the second position with 20,408 votes.
 The Rashtriya Sengel Party with 15,194 votes and the Jharkhand Party with 11,424 votes were at third and fourth positions, respectively.